facebook/flow/docs/01-objects.md

 In other words, Flow knows enough to infer that whenever the `x` property of `o` does exist, it is a number, so a `string` should not be expected.

+## Sealed object types

+Unfortunately, supporting dynamically added properties means that Flow can miss errors where the programmer accesses a non-existent property by mistake.
+Thus, Flow also supports sealed object types, where accesses of non-existent properties are reported as errors.

+When object types appear as annotatations, they are considered sealed.
+Also, non-empty object literals are considered to have sealed object types.
+In fact, the only cases where an object type is not sealed is when

 ### Cautious Flexibility